lam4zf/Pluralsight/Javascript Path/Quickstart V3/Quickstart V3 Notes.md

 ## Lesson 6: Local and Global Scope
 - All code written up to this point has been _global_ in _scope_, so anything can access it and change it.
 - Variables inside a funciton are _local_ in _scope_.
 You need to use the _var_ keyword though here to keep it local.

+## Lesson 7: Understanding Scope
+- JS uses _function scope_, meaning every time we create a new function, the scope changes.
+Any code inside that function is local to that function.